 Thursday, Thanksgiving Day:

-• Remove the Turkey from the brine and roast, starting at step 5 of the recipe.
+- 9:30am: Remove the Turkey from the brine, dry thoroughly and roast, starting at step 5 of this recipe.

-• Get everything chopped and ready for the Shredded Brussel Sprouts with Lemon and Poppy Seeds (my all time turkey day favorite!).
+- 10:00am: Get everything chopped and ready for the Shredded Brussel Sprouts with Lemon and Poppy Seeds or Apple, Pear Goat Cheese Fall Salad.